elotroalex/chiens/_texts/translation.md

 - {:.speaker} Toussaint.

 - {:.prose .prose-indent} I am not an octopus.
-I won't spit out night and ink at the face of the night.
+I won't spit night and ink on the face of the night.
 - Do you see now?...

 <!-- - {:.prose .prose-indent} Je ne suis pas un poulpe.
 Je ne cracherai pas de la nuit et de l’encre au visage de la nuit.